 Some of the most notable benefits of lemon balm tea include soothing the digestive tracts, treating sleep disorders, stimulating cognitive disorders, boosting the immune system, detoxifying the body, breaking fevers, eliminating anxiety and soothing menstrual symptoms, among others.
-In terms of side effects, drinking lemon balm tea has rarely been reported to have negative effects, although occasional nausea, vomiting, stomach pain and dizziness can occur.
+In terms of side effects, drinking lemon balm tea has rarely been reported to have negative effects, although occasional nausea, vomiting, stomach pain, and dizziness can occur.
 However, severe toxicity of lemon balm tea has never been reported.

 This healthy tea is derived from the leaves of the lemon balm plant, scientifically known as Melissa officianalis, which is a member of the mint family.
 It is widely available and inexpensive, and can also be grown rather easily in a home garden.
 Praised for its relaxing and sedative qualities, lemon balm tea has been a part of traditional healing practices for centuries.
-The wide range of health benefits are largely the result of the active compounds found in lemon balm, including tannins, flavonoids, rosmarinic acid, citronellal, eugenol and other polyphenolic compounds, as well as copper, manganese, zinc and various essential vitamins.
+The wide range of health benefits is largely the result of the active compounds found in lemon balm, including tannins, flavonoids, rosmarinic acid, citronellal, eugenol, and other polyphenolic compounds, as well as copper, manganese, zinc and various essential vitamins.

 Benefits of Lemon Balm Tea

 Soothing the stomach is another popular use of lemon balm tea, so if you regularly suffer from indigestion, excess flatulence, constipation, acid reflux disease, cramping or bloating, having a relaxing cup of this tea every day can optimize your digestion and ensure proper nutrient uptake.

-Menstrual Cramps: This tea is one of the oldest and most trusted remedies for painful menstrual cramps.
+This tea is one of the oldest and most trusted remedies for painful menstrual cramps.
 The sedative and analgesic properties, combined with some anti-spasmodic effects, can soothe the discomfort of painful periods, and also relieve the anxiety or mood fluctuations that often accompany menstruation.

-Herpes: Numerous studies have linked the flavonoids and phenolic compounds in lemon balm tea to a reduction in the herpes simplex virus.
+Numerous studies have linked the flavonoids and phenolic compounds in lemon balm tea to a reduction in the herpes simplex virus.
 Lemon balm can be topically applied, but the immune system boost gained from the tea can also help clear up this sexually transmitted disease.

-Heart Health: The sedative nature of this herbal tea also helps to suppress blood pressure, making it an ideal relaxing brew for people who suffer from hypertension.
+The sedative nature of this herbal tea also helps to suppress blood pressure, making it an ideal relaxing brew for people who suffer from hypertension.
 This can help lower chances of developing atherosclerosis, as well as experiencing heart attacks and strokes.
 If you are already taking blood pressure medication, be sure to speak to your doctor before adding lemon balm tea to your diet, as there could be negative interactions.

 How Do You Make Lemon Balm Tea?

 You can make lemon balm tea at home with this very simple recipe, provided you have fresh or dried lemon balm, water, and some honey or sugar to add sweetness.
 If you grow lemon balm at home and wish to dry a larger amount for future use, simply cut the stems from the lemon balm plant and gather them in bunches.
 Tie them at the base and hang them upside down in a cool, dark and dry place.
 After 1-2 weeks, the herbs should be fully dried and you can easily separate them from the stems.
 Place the leaves in a bag and crumble them, separating any stem parts that remain.
 Store that bag in a cool, dark place until you are ready to use them.
-If making tea with fresh leaves, you can leave them whole or cut them to release more of the beneficial oils
+If making tea with fresh leaves, you can leave them whole or cut them to release more of the beneficial oils.

-- 2 cups of water (filtered)
+- 2 cups water filtered

-- 1 teaspoon of honey or sugar, to taste
+- 1 tsp honey or sugar optional

-Step 1 – Bring the water up to a boil in a small pot.
+- Bring the water up to a boil in a small pot.

-Step 2 – Place the lemon balm leaves in a mug and pour boiling water over them.
+- Place the lemon balm leaves in a mug and pour boiling water over them.

-Step 3 – Allow the tea to steep for 5-10 minutes, depending on your desired strength.
+- Allow the tea to steep for 5-10 minutes, depending on your desired strength.

-Step 4 – Add sugar or honey, if desired, and then enjoy!
+- Add sugar or honey, if desired, and then enjoy!

 Lemon Balm Tea Side Effects

-- Stomach Upset – Although this is rare, one of the most common side effects of drinking lemon balm tea is stomach upset, nausea and possibly vomiting.
+- Stomach Upset – Although this is rare, one of the most common side effects of drinking lemon balm tea is stomach upset, nausea, and possibly vomiting.
 This is often experienced by people who consume an excessive amount; the potent active compounds are very beneficial, but only in moderation.

 - Dizziness – Some people have reported dizziness or excessive drowsiness when consuming very strong lemon balm tea.
-Discontinue use of the tea immediately if you experience these side effects.
+Discontinue the use of the tea immediately if you experience these side effects.